SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Power Roll + Might or Agility:**

-- 11 or lower: You fail to climb the creature, and they can make a free strike against you.
+- 11 or lower: You fail to climb the creature, and they can make a [[Free Strike|free strike]] against you.
 - 12–16: You fail to climb the creature.
 - 17+: You climb the creature.